The OPC website generally adheres to the standards set forth in the latest edition of the Chicago Manual of Style.

 The default justification is left-justification.
 Ordinarily, we will not use <p align="center"> (which centers text) or <p align="justify"> (which fully justifies text).
 The code <p align="right"> (which right-justifies text) may be used in those cases where the author's name appears at the end of an article (e.g., Ordained Servant book reviews).
 Example:

 All font color codes should be removed.
 Attributes such as <small> or <big> will not be used.
-We will phase out use of <strong> (currently used for questions in Q&A; italics will be phased in instead).
+We will phase out use of <strong>; italics will be used instead.

-Bold should be used sparingly.
+Italics and bold should be used sparingly.
 Entire paragraphs should never be bolded.
-The style should always be understated.
+The overall style shall be understated.

 Over-capitalization is to be avoided.
 Great care should be taken in using the following words: "pastor," "general secretary," "church" ("church" is ordinarily capitalized when it refers to a specific denomination such as the OPC but should not be capitalized when referring to the church universal).
 "Bible" and "Scripture" (when referring to the Word of God) are proper names, but "biblical" and "scriptural" are adjectives and not proper names.
 Exceptions: the adjectives "Reformed" and "Presbyterian" are ordinarily capitalized.
 "General assembly," when referring to a specific general assembly, such as that of the OPC or another denomination, is capitalized (e.g., "the Seventy-third General Assembly of the OPC").
 "Apostle," as in "the apostle Paul," is not capitalized, as it is not a proper name.